mkay1375/SimpleHttpProxy/README.md

 ## Running the Project

-First Build the project with `mvn package` or download jar file from [releases page](https://github.com/mkay1375/SimpleHttpProxy/releases/).
+First build the project with `mvn package` or download jar file from [releases page](https://github.com/mkay1375/SimpleHttpProxy/releases/).

-Then Use the following command: `java -jar simplehttproxy-x.x.x.jar CONFIG_FILE_PATH`
+Then use the following command: `java -jar simplehttpproxy-x.x.x.jar CONFIG_FILE_PATH`

-A Sample config file can be found [here](src/test/resources/config.properties).
+A sample config file can be found [here](src/test/resources/config.properties).